darinwilson/elmlol/README.md

-# ElmLol
+# ElmLOL

-Do something, anything in Elm.
+Do something, anything with Elm.

 ## Setup